How to write a winning scholarship essay about your academic goals

 Have you ever opened up a scholarship application only to find that you have to write yet ANOTHER scholarship essay, this time about your academic goals?
 We get it.
 There’s a lot of writing involved when you’re applying!
 Well, we’re here to guide you through your academic goals essay, with scholarship essay tips and a template.
 We’ve even got a surprise for you at the end that will save you time on your scholarship applications.

-- How to use your academic goals for college class planning
+- BONUS: Let your academic goals influence your college class planning!

 6 tips for scholarship essay success